 How many places are there on an Erasmus Mundus Masters Course for third-country students and visiting scholars?

 Each selected Erasmus Mundus Masters consortium reserves a minimum number of places for third-country students and scholars: about 20 students and 3-4 scholars every year.
 Erasmus Mundus Masters consortia should ensure an appropriate balance in the distribution of these students and scholars between the partner institutions within the consortium.

 Yes.
 Erasmus Mundus Masters Courses must also be attended by European students and applying consortia must demonstrate that they have taken the necessary measures to ensure such participation.
-European students enrolled in Erasmus Mundus Masters Courses can benefit from Action 3.

 My current degree is in Literature, Language and Education, or Translation.
 Am I eligible for the LCT Program?